nameko/nameko-sqlalchemy/README.rst

 transaction_retry
 ^^^^^^^^^^^^^^^^^
-This decorator provides a way to protect against losing uncommitted changes when a database connection error occur.
+This decorator automatically retries the wrapped function when a database connection error occur.

 Usage
 """""